As of December 20, 2019

-In addition, if you choose to participate in social features on the Services, such as commenting on a story or chatting with other users, any information that you submit will become public.
+In addition, if you provide content to the Services, such as submitting content through the “Your Turn” submission form as a part of The Daily Beast’s paid membership offering, any information that you submit will become public.
 It may become accessible through search engines or, if you sign in using credentials from a third-party social networking service, to users on that service.
 Unless otherwise noted, we do not limit the distribution of information that you share using these features.

 How do you decide which advertisements to show me on the Services?

 The Services are offered to you free of charge because we cover the cost of providing our Services by displaying advertisements.
 Many of these advertisements are targeted, which means that advertisers tell us the type of audience they want to reach (for example, men over 25 years old).
-We will display the advertisement to users meeting those criteria, but we never provide the advertiser with information about the specific individuals who receive the ads.
 The targeted ads on the Services may be provided by us, or they may be provided by a third-party vendor.
+We may use automated decision-making to customize your experience based on your personal information.
 You can learn more about targeted ads, including how to opt out of receiving them, below.

 We sometimes partner with third parties that operate platforms or offer services that you can use to access or otherwise interact with our content and offerings.
 For example, you can access The Daily Beast on your Apple iPad or iPhone.
 Similarly, we may include in some of our Services features that integrate with third-party social networking services or other third-party services.
 To do this, we may include in our web pages and apps code from the social networking service provider or other third party.
 This code may allow the service provider to collect information about your activities.
 If you are logged into social networking or other third-party services at the time, the service providers may also be able to identify you in connection with that information.